 - It is the responsibility of the executive producer and commissioning editor to ensure that the team are suitably qualified and experienced commensurate to the nature of the programme.

 - Any trainees and/or interns must be adequately supervised, particularly if they are communicating with contributors or researching material.

 - If the production team includes any member who has worked primarily for the press and has little or no experience of working in television production, this should be referred to the commissioning editor.
 The commissioning editor and lawyer will then provide them with a briefing about legal and regulatory best practice procedures.
 The executive producer is also responsible for ensuring that they are adequately supervised.

-- If anyone on the production team has a personal, financial or professional connection to someone granting access for the programme (including interviewees and other contributors) this must be disclosed to your commissioning editor from the outset.
+- If anyone on the production team has a personal, commercial, financial or professional connection to someone granting access for the programme (including interviewees and other contributors) this must be disclosed to your commissioning editor from the outset.
 Consideration can then be given to whether such a relationship might leave the programme open to criticism that editorial integrity may have been compromised and whether that relationship should be disclosed to viewers.

 - Please tell us if you are offered any funding or payment in kind from a third party towards the production costs before you make any commitment, including an offer of funding from a government department or charity.
 Such funding is rarely acceptable and may breach the Code as well as undermine our editorial independence so it is vital that you tell us.
 This includes a contribution from a newspaper that may also be covering the story.

 Programme Treatments, the Editorial Specification, Notebooks and Rushes